Packing a school lunch is one chore parents dread. Teach your children to pack their own lunch with free printables.

 - Attach your labels in your kitchen

 - Teach your children the steps from the chart

 - Review their lunches and reteach as needed

 Your children can be more independent and you can catch a break from packing school lunches.
-Grab the free printables, print them out, and never pack a school lunch again!
+Grab the free printables, print them out, and get your children packing a school lunch.